 Lower Bounce Rates

-A responsive and optimised mobile site provides a much better user experience for the visitor.
+A responsive and optimised mobile site provides a much better browsing experience for the visitor.
 Therefore, it is much more likely that they’ll stick around for a longer period of time and explore different areas of your site.
 Alternatively, if your site isn’t responsive, it is much harder to keep the visitor engaged and therefore more likely that they’ll bounce.

 Lowering your bounce rate is only half of the battle.
 Creating a consistent user experience across all devices is key to converting new customers.
-When users are deciding whether or not to subscribe to a service, they don’t want to be redirected to device-specific websites because the process often takes longer.
-Having a single secure website that looks professional on all platforms makes users less likely to get frustrated.